Varun Sood (actor)

-Varun Sood (born 1 April 1995) is an Indian actor, model and former VJ.
+Varun Sood is an Indian actor, model and former VJ.
 He is known for participating in reality shows like MTV Roadies, MTV Splitsvilla, Ace of Space and Khatron Ke Khiladi.
 He made his acting debut with Ragini MMS: Returns, and is also recognized for his roles in Karmma Calling and Call Me Bae.

 Early life

-Sood was born on 1 April 1995 in Calcutta (now Kolkata), West Bengal.
+Sood was born in Calcutta (now Kolkata), West Bengal.
 He grew up in Delhi.
 His grandfather and father served in the Indian Army, and Varun had initially planned to follow in their footsteps.
 He completed his primary school education at Army Public School.
 During his school and college days, he played basketball and shot put, even competing at the national level.

 Personal life

 In 2017, Sood was dating Benafsha Soonawalla but they broke up soon after Soonawalla's participation in Bigg Boss 11.

 In 2018, he started dating Divya Agarwal.
 They worked together on MTV Roadies, MTV Ace of Space and Ragini MMS: Returns.
 After four years of relationship, they split in March 2022.